machLearnNA/RDN/README.md

 # Compute RDN; this will take care of scaling trainingSet and testSet internally before any use.
 resultSummary <- getRDN(performance=performance, trainingSet=train, testSet=test, agreementInput=agree, STDInput=std)
 ```
 The results saved in `resultSummary` show a decreasing overall quality of predictions as AD gets expanded (i.e. instances out of AD decrease).
+This variable saves the amount of test instances that are not covered at each interation (named "#NNout"), and the registered predictive accuracy inside the AD (named "ACC in AD")

 ```
    #NNout   ACC in AD